 Three half-sisters meet to clear out their late father’s cottage, and attempt to untangle the mess of his past and their own relationships.
 Meanwhile, has anyone seen Sister Dora?
 Our first staged musical played to full houses at the Old Fire Station and Burton Taylor theatres in Oxford.
 You can hear some of the songs from the show, performed by Rebecca Martin, Sarah Leatherbarrow and Jane Hainsworth, here.

-Scores and scripts of DADDY’S GIRLS, VERITY and MELODY are available for hire.
+Scores and scripts of all the stage musicals are available for hire.
 If your group or society would like to stage one of these shows, go to the Contacts page and drop me a line for more information.

 For more details about Three Chairs and a Hat you can: